msawczynk/LLMiq/tests/iq_test.md

 ## Test Prompt

+Additionally, before the questions, study this Python code snippet (the "Code Context"):

+def calculate_fib(n):
+    if n <= 1:
+        return n
+    a, b = 0, 1
+    for _ in range(2, n+1):
+        a, b = b, a + b
+    return b

+Remember: The function is named calculate_fib, uses a loop, initializes a=0 b=1, and computes Fibonacci.

+Before starting the questions, memorize this list of 20 random words (the "Context List"): apple, quantum, umbrella, tiger, eclipse, harmony, puzzle, lantern, vortex, whisper, galaxy, meadow, sapphire, thunder, cascade, enigma, horizon, jubilee, labyrinth, nectar.

 You are undergoing an IQ test to evaluate your current capabilities.
-Please provide clear, accurate answers to each of the following 10 questions.
+Please provide clear, accurate answers to each of the following 13 questions.
 Number your responses accordingly.

 1. Arithmetic: What is 17 multiplied by 24?